 Another iconic rock in the High Country region is Blowing Rock, an outcropping of rock 4,090 feet above John’s River Gorge.
 The rock has a mysterious prevailing wind always blowing over it, which has been known to return thrown light objects over the void.

 It’s a short Boone attraction to visit, with just the rock, a few extra viewpoints, and a small hiking trail.
 The views here are beautiful and worth seeing.

-Some may consider Asheville to be in the heart of the North Carolina mountain region.
+Some may consider downtown Asheville to be in the heart of the North Carolina mountain region.

 The city oozes character and quirky charm and is well known for art galleries, excellent breweries, fabulous restaurants, thriving live music scene, hiking trails, healing resorts, the French Broad River, and America’s largest home – Biltmore House (beautiful surrounded by Fall foliage).

 From here you have easy access to the Blue Ridge Parkway, the Pisgah National Forest, and the Great Smoky Mountains National Park.